-This section presents the findings on professional stakeholders' awareness and perceptions of Carers Matter Norfolk based on a survey of referring professionals and interviews with senior leaders from Norfolk County Council and Carers Matter Norfolk partner organisations.
+This section presents the findings on professional stakeholders' awareness and perceptions of the Service based on a survey of referring professionals and interviews with senior leaders from the Council and the Service's partner organisations.

 7.1.
 Survey of referring professionals